sedouard/flocker/docs/reference/glossary.rst

 .. _production-ready-definition:

 Production ready
-   This product or feature is suitable for production use; expect API stability between versions; robust security; product stability for all supported uses.
+   This product or feature is suitable for production use.
+You can expect API stability between versions, robust security, and product stability for all supported uses.

 .. _beta-definition:

 Beta
-   This product or feature is approaching readiness; expect minor API instability between versions; incomplete security; product stability for most common uses.
+   This product or feature is approaching readiness.
+You can expect minor API instability between versions, incomplete security, and product stability for most common uses.

 .. _alpha-definition:

 Alpha
-   This product or feature is a proof-of-concept; expect API instability; lack of security; product instability.
+   This product or feature is a proof-of-concept.
+You can expect API instability, lack of security, and product instability.

 Flocker terms
 =============